fogsy-io/container-cli/README.md

 You can use and modify this project to your needs.
 We have provided a blog post [TODO link] explaining the tool.

+As an example we includes the backend and frontend of StreamPipes [Link].
+This is just an example application to show the functionality of the CLI tool.
+When you want to install StreamPipes go to the official documentation for further instructions.

 ## Commands
 * start (service-name)
 	* Starts all services defined in active-services